 Data privacy and security concerns

 As the volume and variety of data captured grows, ensuring data privacy and security becomes paramount.
-With the increasing number of high-profile data breaches, organisations must adopt robust security measures to safeguard sensitive information.
+With the increasing number of high-profile data breaches, organizations must adopt robust security measures to safeguard sensitive information.

 Compliance with data protection regulations, implementing encryption techniques, and investing in cyber security infrastructure are crucial steps to protect the integrity and confidentiality of collected data.